koalalorenzo/blog/content/posts/202308/index.md

 more sense to have.

 In general I have noticed that Nomad is way quicker and responsive than my past experiences with K8S (and k3s specifically).
-It is designed with semplicity and much of the complexity baked in K8S are not needed.
+It is designed with simplicity and much of the complexity baked in K8S are not needed.
 I just needed a solution that is more advanced that manually setting SystemD services.
 That said, if there are features that Nomad is lacking, they are replaced by other solutions.